happypeter/LGCB/book/git_start.md

 where is my history:

-Now there is the thing called `git log`, which is one of the many ways to get a look at the histroy:
+Now there is the thing called `git log`, which is one of the many ways to get a look at the history:

     peter@vostro:~/mydir$ git log